Oceanswave/lorgnette/README.md

 node . --continue
 ```

-On OSx, set an environment variable of the username/password and continue the last course watched.
+On OSx, using terminal (Bash), set an environment variable of the username/password and continue the last course watched.
 ```
+export lorgnette_ps_username=myUser
+export lorgnette_ps_password=mySecretPass
-launchctl setenv lorgnette_ps_username myUser launchctl setenv lorgnette_ps_password mySecretPass node . --continue
+node . --continue
 ```